MostafaELFEEL/Machine-Learning-and-Deep-Learning-Projects/Linear Regression/Readme.md

-# 3-CNN-Based Linear Regression for Car Thrust and Steering Prediction with pytorch:
+# CNN-Based Linear Regression for Car Thrust and Steering Prediction with pytorch:

 ## Overview
 This repository presents a Convolutional Neural Network (CNN) approach tailored for linear regression tasks focused on predicting thrust and steering values based on front-view images of a car.
 Leveraging the power of CNNs, the model is trained using a dataset comprising front-view car images paired with corresponding thrust and steering measurements.